What is flaring?

 The most common reason for granting an extension to an initial flaring permit is the operator is waiting for pipeline construction scheduled to be completed by a specified date.
 Other reasons for granting an extension include operators needing additional time for well cleanup and pending negotiations with landowners.

 The majority of flaring permit requests that the Commission receives are for flaring cashinghead gas from oil wells.
 The Commission does not issue long-term permits for flaring from natural gas wells as natural gas is the main product of a gas well.
 Both oil and gas wells are allowed under Commission rules to flare during the drilling phase and for up to 10 days after a well’s completion for well potential testing.
 Rare exceptions for long-term flaring may be made in cases where the well or compressor needs repair.

 Does the Commission track how much has been flared?

-How many flaring permits have been issued in Texas?
+How many exceptions authorizing flaring or venting and flaring permits have been issued in Texas?

-To put these numbers in context, Texas currently has more than 144,000 active oil wells, so flaring involves just a small fraction of the state’s oil wells.
+To put these numbers in context, as of August 31, 2019 Texas had 264,877 producing oil and gas wells, so venting and flaring involves just a small fraction of the state’s oil wells.